-A variety of fuel types was tested in reactors and examined over a 40-year period.
+A variety of fuel types were tested in reactors and examined over a 40-year period.

-Approximately 100 tonnes of fuel had accumulated at the site by 1994 when the research programme came to an end.
+Approximately 100 tonnes of material (‘spent’ and unirradiated) had accumulated at the site by 1994 when the research programme came to an end.

-Dounreay is closing down, so decisions are being taken about where and how the NDA's fuel will be managed in future.
+Dounreay is closing down, so decisions are being taken about where and how the NDA's nuclear material will be managed in future.

-The fuel stock can be divided into three categories:
+The nuclear material stock can be divided into two categories:

 - Dounreay Fast Reactor breeder